 - 1 cup unsweetened coconut milk

 - Combine all ingredients in a bowl.
-Then chill in the refrigerator until the chia turns into a pudding consistency, about 20 minutes.
+Whisk together until the mixture is well combined.
+Cover chia pudding mixture and chill in the refrigerator until the chia turns into a pudding consistency, about 20 minutes to one hour.
+Best overnight.

 I hope you learned some great ways to eat chia seeds, because the health benefits are tremendous.
 Adding chia seeds to your diet is amazing for your gut health.